Overview and Contact

 District Reporting of September 2017 9th Grade Membership for 2018-2019 PECDG Eligibility

-(Explains how it was done for the first aid payment in 2018-2019.)
-At least two public school district employees who have access to the PI-1563 pupil count portal will receive an email containing a link to the September 2017 Google survey.
-This survey is intended for one district employee to submit the district's data to the SFS team.
-This process will only be used to determine the PECDG payment for the 2018-2019 school year.
+At least two public school district employees who had access to the PI-1563 pupil count portal received an email containing a link to the September 2017 Google survey.
+This survey was intended for one district employee to submit the district's data to the SFS team.
+This process was only used to determine the PECDG payment for the 2018-2019 school year.

-In the survey, employees enter their email address, select their district from a dropdown list and clicks on "NEXT" to advance to the next page.
-On that next page, four data questions (whole numbers only) that align to the four steps found within the PI-1563 Pupil Count - September 2017 must be answered.
+In the survey, employees entered their email address, selected their district from a dropdown list and clicked on "NEXT" to advance to the next page.
+On that next page, four data questions (whole numbers only) that aligned to the four steps found within the PI-1563 Pupil Count - September 2017 were answered.

-This data will be used to compute your district's 9th grade membership count for determining aid payments under the PECDG.
-As within the PI-1563, your total membership for this report will be Step 1 - Step 2 - Step 3 + Step 4.
-After the data is submitted in this survey, it will populate a Google Docs spreadsheet with your data, along with the grades 1 -12 totals for those steps from your September 2017 PI-1563.
+This data was used to compute your district's 9th grade membership count for determining aid payments under the PECDG.
+As within the PI-1563, your total membership for this report was Step 1 - Step 2 - Step 3 + Step 4.
+After the data was submitted in this survey, it populated a Google Docs spreadsheet with your data along with the grades 1 -12 totals for those steps from your September 2017 PI-1563.
 See the link below to access the spreadsheet and select your district from the dropdown list.

 The PECDG 2017 – September 9th Grade Membership Edited Reporting spreadsheet is a public document and open to any interested individual to view and print.
-The data on this spreadsheet will used in the granting of the Personal Electronic Computing Device Grant as defined on their webpage, https://dpi.wi.gov/mobile-device-grant.
+The data on this spreadsheet was used in the granting of the Personal Electronic Computing Device Grant as defined on their webpage.